leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 Represents a single possible question in a simulation.\
 Contains the question statement and the possible answers.
 It is by far the most complex class of the structural classes as it provides many methods to shuffle the possible answers and assign them randomly a letter from A to D.

-###### Simulation class
-Represents a simulation of an exam.
-It provides several functionalities:
-- select the topic the simulation is about -> all the subtopics of the given topic are part of the simulation (the questions are grouped by subtopic)
-- select only some subtopics of a given topic (not implemented but can be tested by running the tests)
-- answer to a question
-- change the question (either to the previous/next one or to a specific one)
-- terminate the simulation -> the result (general and for each subtopic) is printed and every parameter needed for the next simulations is updated

 ##### FileLoading, FileSaving and Serialization
 We used Jackson to implement JSON serialization and deserialization